erlang/otp/lib/stdlib/doc/src/re.md

 The matching algorithms of the library are based on the PCRE2 library, but not all of the PCRE2 library is interfaced and some parts of the library go beyond what PCRE2 offers.
-Currently PCRE2 version 10.44 (release date 2024-06-07) is used.
+Currently PCRE2 version 10.45 (release date 2024-11-27) is used.
 The sections of the PCRE2 documentation that are relevant to this module are included here.
-*TODO this documentation contains parts that is added in 10.45, either remove or update soon*

 > #### Note {: .info }
 >